sanbuphy/sanbuphy/README.md

 ## Who Am I ?

-- 🔭 I’m currently working on Deep learning deployment and acceleration.
+- 🔭 I’m currently working on Deep learning deployment, acceleration and AIGC.
 - 🌱 I’m currently learning DL system and Specific Deep learning inference frameworks.
 - 📫 How to reach me: [自我介绍](https://sanbuphy.github.io/%E5%85%B3%E4%BA%8E%E6%88%91/)

 I am interested in the operating systems and enjoy asking "why".
 If you share the same interests, feel free to ask me any strange questions and we can discuss and research together.
+Firmly believe that only advanced productive forces can drive economic development and progress.
+Always looking forward to the success of Starship, hoping that humanity can become a multi-planetary species soon.
 The problems I am currently learning:

 - Writing a deep learning inference framework
-- CUDA programming / C++
+- CUDA programming
 - Learning to write operator for Paddle Pytorch ONNX TensorRT
-- How Pytorch fx work
+- Pytorch 2.0 new features
 - MLsys

 💬 Time flies like an arrow, and the years pass like a shuttle.
 The time for learning is short, and there is so much that we don't know.